 In this process of talking, he brought up his relationship with his mother who had been ill over the last year.
 The treatment she had been through had not helped that much and it wasn’t clear what to do next.
 He described how there were ‘all these different options’ and in trying to help his mother think about the next step in her treatment, once again, there were those negative feelings and thoughts.

 This linked back to the work situation, and where there was a ‘straight path’, he was fine.
 But if there wasn’t, he could see it was the same tendency or particular way of looking at the situation he was now having around his mother’s illness.

-So what to do about it, and this is where the question, ‘What’s your tendency?’ comes in.
-The starting point is to see this habit or tendency, which you often feel you should get rid of, as it plays out in various situations.
+So what to do when you realise there is a particular tendency or repeating pattern in the way you relate to certain situations?
+The starting point is to see this habit or tendency, which you often feel you should get rid of.
 But this is not possible, as you can’t really get rid of an aspect of yourself or change who you are.
 Rather it is more helpful to see it as an energy, a part of you and your personality that can be channelled in a more creative way, as Alex does do sometimes.

 ©2022 Kevin Rose